Jefferson Healthcare is a public hospital located in Port Townsend, Washington

 Who is eligible to schedule a vaccination in Jefferson County?

-All Jefferson County residents and those who work in Jefferson County are eligible to schedule at Jefferson Healthcare.
+All Jefferson County residents, 12 and older and those who work in Jefferson County are eligible to schedule at Jefferson Healthcare.

 Do I still need to wear a mask after my vaccine?